golluroSICKAG/CSK_Module_MultiHTTPClient/README.md

 ## How to Run
 The app includes an intuitive GUI to setup the communication.
 For further information check out the [documentation](https://raw.githack.com/SICKAppSpaceCodingStarterKit/CSK_Module_MultiHTTPClient/main/docu/CSK_Module_MultiHTTPClient.html) in the folder "docu".

+**IMPORTANT**
+If you want to make use of a domain name for an endpoint, please make sure that you use a valid DNS server on your system.
+E.g. you can make use of the [CSK_Module_DeviceNetworkConfig](https://github.com/SICKAppSpaceCodingStarterKit/CSK_Module_DeviceNetworkConfig) to configure one.

 ## Information